Automotive Fog Light Assembly Installation near me

 When NOT to use fog lights

-Automotive Fog Light Assembly Installation Service near Las Vegas NV: If the fog has cleared, you must switch off your fog lights because you risk dazzling other road users.
+Automotive Fog Light Assembly Installation Service near Lincoln NE: If the fog has cleared, you must switch off your fog lights because you risk dazzling other road users.
 Be aware of prevailing weather conditions – while fog usually forms in the early morning, it will melt away as the sun rises, so if you’ve started your day with your fog lights on, make sure you continue to evaluate the situation and turn them off when the weather is clear.

 The important point here is about obscuring brake lights.
 Rear fog lights are brighter than standard tail lights, so when you brake, other motorists may not be able to see your brake lights illuminate.